--------

 The most commonly held misconceptions that affect travel are firstly that travel is difficult and secondly that Japan is famous as being the most expensive country in the world.
 For the record travel is as easy as in any other developed country with free tourist literature, and English language signs/announcements certainly make it easier than in China, Russia and many destinations in Europe.

-On the cost front, it is expensive to live in Japan, but it can be cheaper to travel in than many western European countries.
-It won't be a bargain, but can be affordable; however you will need some extra planning to save money.
-All this aside you get what you pay for.
+JapanOn the cost front, it is expensive to live in Japan, but it can be cheaper to travel in than many western European countries or Australia.
+It won't be a bargain, but can be affordable.
+With a significant drop in the value of the Yen to major currencies - there has never been a cheaper time to visit.
+However you will need some extra planning to save money as it still isn't quite on developing country standards.
+You do nevertheless get what you pay for with high standards.
 In Western Europe you get beautiful churches and galleries.
 In Japan you get beautiful temples and gardens with culture shock of the best possible kind as a supplement.

-JapanFrom beer or hot tea in cans from vending machines, love hotels, mega cities, bowing from the girl serving you in a fast food chain, harrowing history lessons, toilets with remote controls, passing mount fuji in a bullet train, skiing and tropical beaches, food to die for and high standards - Japan is not one to miss for the sake of a few hundred bucks saved.
+From beer or hot tea in cans from vending machines, love hotels, mega cities, bowing from the girl serving you in a fast food chain, harrowing history lessons, toilets with remote controls, passing Mount Fuji in a bullet train, skiing and tropical beaches, food to die for and high standards - Japan is not one to miss for the sake of a few hundred bucks saved.

 Japan with a little cash, care and a rail pass is truly one of the highlights of Asia and world travel and very easy to include on many round-the-world tickets or as aside trip (by ferry) from China or S. Korea.
 Capitalism meets Zen master.
 Japan is intriguing, confusing and always fascinating - few destinations in the world will have such a lasting impression on you.

-• Costs: If you stay in hostels and cheap minshukus, and you are careful with your meals, you can survive easily with 7500JPY a day (which is a figure than can and does adjust in affordability as the Yen exchange rate moves).
+If you stay in hostels and cheap minshukus, and you are careful with your meals, you can survive easily with 7500JPY a day (which is a figure than can and does adjust in affordability as the Yen exchange rate moves).
 Add a train pass to this and you get to about 120USD (or just over) and this really is the minimum amount of money you need to visit Japan.

-• Money: Japan is quite safe so don't fear about carrying too much cash.
-Japan is essential a cash society and although you can use a credit card it is best to stick with cash.
+• SushiMoney: Japan is quite safe so don't fear about carrying too much cash.
+Japan is essentially a cash society and although you can use a credit card it is best to stick with cash.

 Changing money (any hard currency cash or travellers cheques) is easy, but not really super convenient and is very difficult outside of banking hours.
 The best and easiest bet is to use any post office as in a bank you may end up spending some time trying, due to communication problems.
 Private exchange offices are not easy to find or common - again any post office is your best bet.